KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_sss/README.md

 The phase function p used for scattering inside the medium is isotropic.
 For any pair of incident and outgoing directions k<sub>1</sub> and k<sub>2</sub>, p(k<sub>1</sub>, k<sub>2</sub>) = 1 / (4π).

 ## Scattering, Translucency & Transmission

-For best results, we recommend using `KHR_materials_translucency` instead of `KHR_materials_transmission` in case the medium exhibits strong subsurface scattering (small scattering distance, high subsurface color).
+For best results, we recommend using `KHR_materials_translucency` instead of `KHR_materials_transmission` in case the medium exhibits strong subsurface scattering (large values for the scattering coefficient σ<sub>s</sub>).
 Examples for these dense materials are skin or candle wax.
 The visual difference between translucency and transmission is small in this case, as the path a light travels is dominated by volume scattering.
 The scattering interaction at the volume boundary has only a small effect on the final result.

-The benefit of using translucency is that it signals the renderer that a material is dense, without the need to analyze geometry and attenuation distance.
+The benefit of using translucency is that it signals the renderer that a material is dense, without the need to analyze geometry and scattering distance.
 Typically, the size of the volume in relation to the scattering coefficient determines the density of the object.
 A tiny object with low scattering coefficient may appear transparent, but increasing the size of the object will make it appear denser, although the scattering coefficient stays the same.
 If translucency is being used instead of highly glossy transmission, the material appears to be translucent independent of its size.

 Consequently, renderers may use translucency as a cue to switch to diffusion approximation instead of random walk subsurface scattering.
 Diffusion approximation gives results that are very close to ground-truth for dense materials, but can be much faster.
 This is crucial for real-time implementations (which cannot do random walk), but also beneficial for offline rendering.
 [Christensen and Burley (2015)](#ChristensenBurley2015) show how to map the physical parameters for attenuation and subsurface scattering to an appropriate reflectance profile for diffusion approximation and compare results between approximation and ground-truth random walk.
 [Jimenez et al. (2015)](#Jimenez2015) present a method to render reflectance profiles in real-time by approximating the profile with a separable kernel.